gatemezing/posb/README.md

-# posb Bench (The PO Benchmark)
+# posb Bench (Publications Office Benchmark)

 # Update 2022: New Benchmark started on the 5th, January till end of June, 2022
-This will update the repository with new findings and resuls.
+This will update the repository with new findings and results.

 # Update July 2019: We have included the results of testing with AWS Neptune